-- Gently apply the honey mixture to your face, and massage it in for a minute or so.
+Gently apply the honey mixture to your face, and massage it in with circular motions for about a minute.

-- Since baking soda is alkaline, you may want to tone your face afterwards with some raw apple cider vinegar to restore your skins pH level.
+Since baking soda is alkaline, you may want to tone your face afterwards with some diluted raw apple cider vinegar to restore your skins pH level.

 - Baking soda is a gentle exfoliant and helps remove dead skin cells without causing too much irritation.

-- Raw honey is best because it still contains all the natural enzymes and health benefits.
-You can find it at all health food stores – just look for “raw” or “pure” on the label.
-Pasteurized honey (the clear, liquid-y kind you’ll find at the supermarket) has been heated at high temperatures, and is essentially devoid of all the good bacterial enzymes that make honey good for you – please don’t buy that stuff!
+- Raw honey is best because it’s unpasteurized and still contains all the natural enzymes and health benefits.
+You can find it at all health food stores or online – just look for “raw” or “unpasteurized” on the label.
+Pasteurized honey has been heated at high temperatures, and is essentially devoid of all the good bacterial enzymes that make honey good for you.
 Crunchy Betty also has a useful honey guide you can check out.